hpwit/SID6581/README.md

 # Credits & Thanks

 - [tobozo](https://github.com/tobozo) for helping not only testing but giving me inputs, code review and readme.md correction as well as ideas for the functionalities to implements for the SID players.
     Please check his repo where he's using this library to implement not only a full player but also a [SID vizualizer](https://github.com/tobozo/ESP32-SIDView).

+- [XadNightfall](https://github.com/XadNightfall) For implementing the undocumented opcodes and improving in the cpu emulator

 - [Ken Händel](https://haendel.ddns.net/~ken/#_latest_beta_version) for his advices and his tools